typst-community/tytanic/docs/architecture.md

 # Architecture
-Tytanic is split into three libraries and one binrary crate.
+Tytanic is split into three libraries and one binary crate.
 The three library crates are split for various different reasons.

 > [!note]